ForTheGold/Movie-Dataset-Cleaning/README.md

 ## Problems

 We used the ETL pipeline in order to transform the data into a more usable set.
 There were many inconsistencies and irregularities in the data.
-For instance, many of the columns were of the wrong data type, there were multiple columns providing the same information i.e. ìDirected byî as well as ìDirectorî, numerical types that were expressed as strings i.e. ì4 millionî as opposed to 4000000, along with many other problems.
+For instance, many of the columns were of the wrong data type, there were multiple columns providing the same information i.e. ‚ÄúDirected by‚Äù as well as ‚ÄúDirector‚Äù, numerical types that were expressed as strings i.e. ‚Äú4 million‚Äù as opposed to 4000000, along with many other problems.

 ## Process